RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Search & link autocomplete/Custom link autocomplete.md

-# Custom link completion
+# Custom link autocomplete

-Math Booster lets you insert links to theorems or equations with ease.

 In the editor, type `\ref` (by default).
 Then, live suggestions for all theorem callouts & equation blocks in the entire vault show up.

 - `Enter`: insert a link to the selected item.
 - `Shift`+`Enter`: insert a link to the note containing the selected item.
 - `Cmd`+`Enter` on Mac/`Ctrl`+`Enter` on Windows: jump to the selected item by pressing.

 Use `\tref` or `\eqref` (by default) instead of `\ref` to suggest only theorems or only equations.

-> [!remark] the Better Link Autocompletion plugin
-> I also wrote another plugin that renders equation inside Obsidian's built-in link autocompletion.
-> Check it out here: https://github.com/RyotaUshio/obsidian-better-link-autocompletion

 ## Filter files to be searched